steeelydan/sync-party/README.md

 Realtime communication is realized with Socket.io.
 Video chat via PeerJS.

 The built client application is delivered via the app server.
-If you run `npm run deploy`, the built files are copied into the `public` dir of the build folder.
+If you run `npm run prod:deploy`, the built files are copied into the `public` dir of the build folder.
 An `index.html` is statically served to respond to all requests, except those routed to `/api/...`.
 A reverse proxy like nginx is needed to use HTTPS.
 You can find an example configuration above.

 ## Admin CLI